SeascapeScience/Rbigelow/Tutorials/Colby2019/Lab1/README.md

 Problems:
  - Multiple tables.
- - Not filling in zeros.
+ - Not filling in zeros or null values.
- - Problematic null values.
  - Formatting to convey information.
  - Merging cells.
  - Problematic field names.